volcas/zomato-replica/project.md

 You are working for Zomato and your stakeholders expect you to build the landing page of the application.

-The images are provided to you in the boilerplate repo and you will get once you start the project on GLabs.
+The images are provided to you in the boilerplate repo you will get once you start the project.

 |Normal View|Responsive View|
 |--|--|